Attorneys of Sexton & Moody, P.C.

 Defending Georgians Accused Of All Types Of Drug Crimes

-Our clients often report having been arrested for alleged offenses involving marijuana, cocaine, heroin and fentanyl.
+In many cases we work on, our clients were arrested for alleged offenses involving marijuana, cocaine, heroin and fentanyl.
 Their charges include:

 • Possession of controlled substances